 What are my options to stop snoring and treat sleep apnea?

-Conservative treatments include weight loss, avoiding sleeping while lying on one’s back, and avoiding alcohol or other sedating medications.
+Conservative snoring and sleep apnea treatments include weight loss, avoiding sleeping while lying on one’s back, and avoiding alcohol or other sedating medications.
 Weight loss can improve snoring and sleep apnea, especially in men, and the benefits often depends on the amount of weight loss.
 Although results vary, one large study estimated that a 10% weight loss was associated with a 25% reduction in the severity of sleep apnea.
-Dr. Kezirian wrote a blog post explaining some of the link between weight gain and snoring or sleep apnea.
+Dr. Kezirian wrote a blog post explaining the link between weight gain and snoring or sleep apnea.
 A bed partner often knows whether body position during sleep affects snoring, and a sleep study may determine how body position affects breathing patterns in sleep apnea.
 Finally, individuals with snoring or sleep apnea should avoid alcohol and other sedating medications within 3 hours of bed time because they produce muscle relaxation and other effects to worsen snoring, sleep apnea, and sleep quality.

 Positive airway pressure (CPAP, BiPAP, or AutoPAP) is a non-surgical therapy that works by delivering air pressure to prevent blockage of breathing in the throat.
 It is recognized as the first-line treatment for obstructive sleep apnea because it works well in the ideal situation where patients can wear it and sleep comfortably through the night, every night.
 Unfortunately, many patients do not tolerate it well, and it is important that these patients undergo evaluation to improve compliance or seek alternative treatment.